Promoting British Values

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at our school.

-Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through e-safety and indpendent work.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through online-safety and indpendent work.

 Huncoat has a robust anti-bullying culture and has in place a comprehensive Behaviour for Learning Policy.